mobile app bar

 Nikola Jokic(L) and Charles Barkley(R)

-After missing around a month of NBA action, Nikola Jokic returned to the court on January 30th against the Los Angeles Clippers, and he looked a hundred percent like his old self.
-The only problem was that he didn’t play as long as he normally would, and that irked Charles Barkley.
+After missing around a month of action, Nikola Jokic returned to the court on January 30 against the Los Angeles Clippers, looking a hundred percent like his old self.
+Just that he didn’t play as long as he normally would, and that has irked Charles Barkley.

 “This dude should have had 40-15-7… He can’t even get his triple-double on cuz he played half the game,” the Round Mound of Rebounds added.

-Of course, he was joking.
-No coach would be fired simply for restricting their star player’s minutes, especially after returning from a long-term injury.
-Jokic missed 16 games with a knee injury he suffered on December 29.
-Now, he is back and will slowly, but surely, play more minutes to satisfy Barkley and others.
+Of course, Chuck was joking.
+There is sound logic in restricting Jokic’s minutes, especially since he is returning from a long-term injury.
+He is back now and will slowly, but surely, play more minutes to satisfy Barkley and others.

-The Nuggets looked fine without Jokic as well, which makes them an even scarier team.
+That said, the Nuggets looked fine without Jokic, which makes them an even scarier team.
 They went 10-6 in his absence, establishing themselves as a genuine contender in the Western Conference.

 By the time the playoffs arrive, however, Jokic should be ready to perform at his best.